 As a paranoid and overly-cautious solo traveler, I felt better going to the beach with a friend so she and I could take turns going off in the water while the other watched our belongings.
 But while I was swimming and Yuan Ying was watching my stuff on the beach, I was not looking out at the clear turquoise waters but I kept my eyes back on the beach.
 I could see that people left their belongings unattended all over the place while they were in the water!
 I watched those unattended towels and bags for a long time to see if anything suspicious would happen.
 Nope.
 I was starting to be glad that I chose this beach that was full of families, couples, and older tour groups enjoying their beach holiday.
 I didn’t sense any sketchiness at all, but I guess you can never really tell.

-So the next day I resolved to do a little social experiment for myself.
-I had heard that Karon Beach (the one ten minutes away) was even more beautiful than Kata Beach so I decided I would go there the next day – alone – and I would go swimming!
+So the next day I decided I would go to Karon Beach (10 minutes down the road) – alone – and I would go swimming, leaving my stuff on the shore.
 I brought my $10 purse from Walmart, the towel I rented from my hostel, sunscreen, my book, a bottle of water, 150 baht in loose bills stuffed into the pocket of my purse (about $4.20 – enough for a full meal and more water if needed), my hostel key, and that’s it.
 The thing I’d be most nervous to lose was the overpriced book I bought at JFK airport (Missoula by Jon Krakauer – anyone read it?
 So good!).
-I was too scared to bring my phone and thus didn’t have any way of knowing the time all day.
+I left my phone locked in my hostel locker.

 I decided I would set up camp as close to the water’s edge as I could without worrying about the tide reaching it.
 That way I could keep an eye on it while I was in the water.
 And you know what?
 It was a great day with lots of swimming and not worrying about the time or getting the perfect Instagram photo!
 So relaxing.
 And everyone was right – Karon Beach was even better than Kata Beach – less crowded, clearer water, better waves.
 I decided that I would even need to extend my stay on Phuket an extra night so I could have another day at that beach!